The Guild of Stewards of the College of St George

 – ‘A Ministry of Hospitality’

 So often the quality of a visit is shaped by the welcome of the stewards or guides.
-Particularly is this so in the service given by Chapel Stewards at St George's.
-Its focus is the College's desire to offer its hospitality to visitors.
-It is also our wish that in coming to St George's, visitors will encounter not only the aesthetic experience of its harmonious architecture but also find it a house of prayer and worship.
-Seven Stewards on duty at a time share with the Virger and his team in providing a welcome to the Chapel, in offering whatever information about the building and its services as might be sought and in taking care for the safety and well-being of visitors.
+Particularly is this so in the service given by Chapel Stewards at St George’s.
+Its focus is the College’s desire to offer its hospitality to visitors.
+It is also our wish that in coming to St George’s, visitors will encounter not only the aesthetic experience of its harmonious architecture but also find it a house of prayer and worship.
+Seven Stewards on duty at a time share with the Virger (who co-ordinates the work of the Guild) and his team in providing a welcome to the Chapel, in offering whatever information about the building and its services as might be sought and in taking care for the safety and well-being of visitors.
 They also guide and conduct pre-booked tours and run the Information Desk.
 The stewards, easily identified by their red gowns, are on hand from 10 until 4 every day the Chapel is open, and are at your service.

 Loving God, You have called us to serve You